BOOK

 The bio of the author notes that Arlene Barro, Ph.D., founder and president of the executive search and coaching firm barro global search, inc., who makes her living by being an angel on behalf of sparklingly competent candidates and a breath of fresh air to the employers looking for them.

-Holistic Approach to Career Management, March 10, 2008
+Holistic Approach to Career Management

-By Steven K. Szmutko (EWING, NJ USA)
+By Steven K. Szmutko

 WIN WITHOUT COMPETING offers sound career management advice for MBAs as well as others seeking to take a more thoughtful and holistic approach.
 It flows methodically, yet Dr. Barro's stories and humor enable the reader to embrace the principles contained therein.
 The text and principles are interspersed with exercises similar to many of